What are complex care supports?

-You may have high care needs due to disability or chronic conditions, or due to a change in your life, such as returning home after a long hospitalisation or after living in residential aged care.
+You may need complex care supports due to disability or chronic conditions, or due to a change in your life, such as returning home after a long hospitalisation or after living in residential aged care.

 In 2018, when the Australian government rolled out the National Disability Insurance Scheme (NDIS) Complex Support Needs Pathway, the government also identified factors including involuntary or voluntary involvement with particular government systems, such as justice or mental health.
 This would include individuals with mental health challenges and those experiencing homelessness.